Reporting Discrimination, Hate Crimes, and Hate Incidents

 The Office of Equal Opportunity and Inclusion (EOI) is committed to fostering non-discrimination and non-harassment in the workplace and the educational environment by ensuring compliance with all federal and state laws, local ordinances, and agency requirements that are related to equity and compliance for universities.
 EOI provides leadership and support toward developing a comprehensive and institution-wide approach to achieving and sustaining a diverse and pluralistic community of students, faculty and staff.
-You can make a complaint about conduct that is believed to be in violation of the University's Diversity and Equal Opportunity Regulation or the University's Sexual Misconduct Regulation by filling out an EOD Complaint Form.
+You can make a complaint about conduct that is believed to be in violation of the University's Diversity and Equal Opportunity Regulation or the University's Sexual Misconduct Regulation by filling out an EOI Complaint Form.

 Phone: (904) 620-2507

 Online: EOI Complaint Form

 The LGBT Resource Center's mission is to provide valuable education and resources for the entire campus community with a commitment to advocacy, equality, respect, and support for LGBT students, faculty, and staff.
 The LGBT Resource Center is able to aid in navigating the process of reporting discrimination, hate crimes, and hate incidents.

 Phone: (904) 620-4720